 Applicants must make copies of the templates, or download them as .xls files in order to use them.

 Below, you can find resources to help with completing your application.

-For the 2021 year, the maximum grant request is $10,000 USD (roughly 100,000,000 kip).
-This does not guarantee any one project’s receipt of this amount.
-The number of grants LPFF will award depends on the chosen projects’ required budgets.
+For the 2023 cycle, the maximum grant request is $8,000 USD (about ₭135,000,000 LAK); this does not guarantee that any one project will be awarded this amount.
+The number of projects supported will depend on the amount of funding requested and awarded.

 Many thanks to Swiss Agency for Development and Cooperation (SDC), Heinrich Böll Stiftung Southeast Asia Regional Office, and The Asia Foundation for generously contributing to this year’s grant cycle, allowing for the realization of multiple projects.

 In Wravong Phrachanh‘s 49 Hours Left, Thananxay dies and discovers the afterlife is not at all what he expects — and that he has a limited window of time to return to his former life to learn what he needs to do in order to move on.
 Waravong, who is making this animated short film with the Anatomoir team, has won acclaim for other projects from the Vientianale, Lane Xang Shorts, Digicon 6, and the Lao Short Film Awards.

 A Khmu-language story by Dorn Bouttasing, “A Boat in the Road” follows Ked, who senses ominous occurrences in her region, as she travels barefoot through local villages in search of the root of the unexpected changes.
 Dorn received LFF support in 2016 for Let’s Love, which was selected in 2020 for streaming on INDIEflix, a platform dedicated to films about social issues.